pboivin/filament-peek/README.md

 ## Pointer Events

 By default, only scrolling is allowed in the preview iframe.
-If this doesn't work for your use-case, you can enable all pointer events with the `allowIframePointerEvents` option.
+If this doesn't work for your use-case, you can enable all pointer events with the [`allowIframePointerEvents` configuration](#configuration).

 If you need finer control over pointer events in your previews, first set this option to `true`.
 Then, in your page template, add the required CSS or JS.
-Here's a exemple disabling preview pointer events only for `<a>` tags:
+Here's an exemple disabling preview pointer events only for `<a>` tags:

 `resources/views/pages/show.blade.php`